CodeDisruptor/work-solutions/canvas/README.md

 # Canvas Drawing
-Most of the projects I've been working on are created in house.
+Most of the projects I've been working on are created in-house.
 My job was to maintain the projects and add new features and modules over time.
 One such module was the creation of an online eye exam chart.
 I've been handed a paper form that the eye doctors have been using and tasked with creating this into the online sales and patient CRM.
 No further information was given, so I had to learn about eye exams on my own.

-A the project moved along, a request arose for making drawings on images that the doctors need to mark findings for future records.
+As the project moved along, a request arose for making drawings on images that the doctors need to mark findings for future records.
 I had to come up with a solution, so my first thought was to use the HTML5 canvas element.
 Unfortunately, the CRM is not HTML5, so I could not just add it and stay standard conform.
 The solution was to have a popup window appear when clicking on one of the image diagrams.
 The popup contained the HTML5 needed for the drawing.